Think bigger than keywords

 Remember, Google is favouring one-stop-shop pages on your website.
 The algorithm likes posts that give the reader everything they need to know, all in one visit.
 Longer posts usually provide more value than short posts, as they go into more depth.
 We’re looking to create in-depth, comprehensive guides, rather than short blog posts.
 Is your post the best resource possible for your topic?

 PRO SEO TIP: Compare your post to the top 10.
 A great place to start is by Googling your post title and checking out the top 10 posts.
 At the end of the day, your content needs to be better than your competition in every possible way.
 If they have 800 words and 4 images, you should aim for 1200 better words and 6 more relevant images.
-This is known as The Skyscraper Method.

 Use rich multimedia content